exasol/public-knowledgebase/Database-Features/transaction-system.md

 All transactions are supervised by the transaction management system, which automatically solves conflicts that might arise between concurrent transactions.
 This can lead to delayed transactions or forced rollbacks.

-## Is the TMS of EXASolution comparable to other systems?
+## Is the TMS of Exasol comparable to other systems?

 Some database management systems have only a partial implementation of the transaction model.
 Especially schema statements like CREATE SCHEMA or CREATE TABLE are sometimes instantly written to the database and the changes published to already running transactions.

 * **PRO:** Fewer collisions with parallel transactions
 * **CON:** Some changes cannot be rolled back and immediately impact other users or processes.

-## Which operations in EXASolution follow the ACID concept?
+## Which operations in Exasol follow the ACID concept?

 All database operations in EXASolution follow the ACID concept: